 - sector-level organisations, to explore ways of developing sector-wide coherence and synergy

-- UK-based nonprofits seeking to take part in our Power Labs
+- UK-based nonprofits seeking to take part in our future Power Labs

 - Funding partnerships to support this much-needed, groundbreaking work.